-Case Type In-Network Out-of-Network The Plan Will Pay Up to

-Boundary or Title Disputes

-Primary Residence

-Negotiation and Settlement 100% \$500

-Trial 100% \$1,500, plus Trial Supplement

-Eviction and Tenant Problems

-(Primary Residence - Tenant only)

-Correspondence and Negotiations 100% \$280

-Eviction Trial Defense 100% \$840, plus Trial Supplement

-Home Equity Loan (Primary Residence) 100% \$350

-Applies only to attorney who represents the plan member, not the attorney representing the lending institution

-Home Equity Loan (Second or Vacation Home) 100% \$350

-Applies only to attorney who represents the plan member, not the attorney representing the lending institution

-Property Tax Assessment

-(Primary Residence)

-Negotiation and Settlement 100% \$270

-File Request for hearing with Attendance at Hearing 100% \$620 plus Trial Supplement

-Case Type In-Network Out-of-Network The Plan Will Pay Up to Refinance of home (Primary Residence, Second or Vacation home) 100% \$350 (Applies only to attorney who represents the Plan member, not the attorney representing the lending institution.)
+Case Type In-Network Out-of-Network The Plan Will Pay Up to Boundary or Title Disputes Primary Residence Negotiation and Settlement 100% \$500 Trial 100% \$1,500, plus Trial Supplement Eviction and Tenant Problems (Primary Residence - Tenant only) Correspondence and Negotiations 100% \$280 Eviction Trial Defense 100% \$840, plus Trial Supplement Home Equity Loan (Primary Residence) 100% \$350 Applies only to attorney who represents the plan member, not the attorney representing the lending institution Home Equity Loan (Second or Vacation Home) 100% \$350 Applies only to attorney who represents the plan member, not the attorney representing the lending institution Property Tax Assessment (Primary Residence) Negotiation and Settlement 100% \$270 File Request for hearing with Attendance at Hearing 100% \$620 plus Trial Supplement Refinance of home (Primary Residence, Second or Vacation home) (Applies only to attorney who represents the Plan 100% \$350 member, not the attorney representing the lending institution.)
 Sale or Purchase of Home (Primary Residence, Second or Vacation Home) 100% \$500 Applies only to attorney who represents the plan member, not the attorney representing the lending institution Security Deposit Assistance This service does not include Plan Attorney representation in lawsuit against a landlord, including an action for the return of a security deposit.
 Additionally, it does not cover a Plan attorney's attendance or representation at a small claims trial, collection activities after the judgment or any services related to post judgment actions.
 Counseling on Preparing Small Claims Complaint and Trial Preparation 100% \$150 Demand Letter/Negotiations 100% \$250 Zoning Applications Preparation of Documentation 100% \$250 Documentation / Attending Hearing 100% \$500